-Endpoint security, or endpoint protection, is the process of protecting user endpoints (desktop workstations, laptops, and mobile devices) from threats such as malware, ransomware, and zero-days.
+Endpoint security, or endpoint protection, protects user endpoints (desktop workstations, laptops, and mobile devices) from threats such as malware, ransomware, and zero-days.

 What is Considered an Endpoint?

 In simple terms, an endpoint is one end of a communications channel.
-It refers to parts of a network that don’t simply relay communications along its channels, or switch those communications from one channel to another.
-An endpoint is the place where communications originate, and where they are received—in essence, any device that can be connected to a network.
+It refers to parts of a network that don’t simply relay communications along its channels or switch those communications from one channel to another.
+An endpoint is where communications originate and are received—in essence, any device that can be connected to a network.

 Examples of endpoint devices include: